michhar/michhar.github.io/_posts/2017-12-08-cntk-has-feelings-too.md

     docker exec -it cntk-jupyter-notebooks bash -c "source /cntk/activate-cntk && jupyter-notebook --no-browser --port=8888 --ip=0.0.0.0 --notebook-dir=/cntk/Tutorials --allow-root"

+## What I Did In a Nutshell

-I tried many different CNN network architectures (simple three-layer CNN, ones with pooling and dropout layers, etc.) and several hyperparameter combinations (minibatch sizes for training, learning rate, etc.).
-Here are just a few basic improvement tips for image classification based on what I found and a bit on how to do this with CNTK - my hope is that you can do this on your own.
+So, I tried many different CNN network architectures (simple three-layer CNN, ones with pooling and dropout layers, etc.) and several hyperparameter combinations (minibatch sizes for training, learning rate, etc.).
+Here are just a few basic improvement tips for image classification based on what I found and a bit on how to do this with CNTK, plus my results - my hope is that you can do this on your own with some tips to start or maybe add to your workflow.

 **The Jupyter notebooks associated with this post can be found on GitHub [here](https://github.com/michhar/python-jupyter-notebooks/tree/master/cntk)**